A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

-weighted objects, such that the error is no larger than $\omega(d)$. \end{enumerate} \end{theorem}
+weighted objects, such that the error is no larger than $\varepsilon(d)$. \end{enumerate} \end{theorem}

-An implication of this theorem is that we can remove almost all objects.
-In fact, we can reach $d'=d^{\sigma}$ with any $0<\sigma<1$ with vanishing error.
+An implication of this theorem is that we can keep a vanishing portion of objects with vanishing error.
+In fact, we can reach $d'=d^{\sigma}$ with any $0<\sigma<1$.
 To see this, we insert $d'=d^{\sigma}$ into Eq.~\eqref{eq:error_finite_k} and get

-The error is vanishing by choosing $k > (1+\sigma^{-1})m - 1$.
+This error bound is vanishing by choosing $k > (1+\sigma^{-1})m - 1$.
 In Eq.~\eqref{eq:error_finite_k}, compressing up to order $k$ is enabled by the fact that the function is at least $C^k$-differentiable, whereas the term $m$ in the exponent is a typical signature of the curse of dimensionality.
 This competing effect of dimensionality and differentiability is reminiscent of common error scalings in nonparametric statistics \citep{wasserman2006all}.

 Theorem~\ref{thm:compression_errorbound} seems to imply that larger $k$ always yields tighter error bounds.
 However, this stops being true when a cluster of $N_{m,k}$ points becomes comparable to $d$.
 A more careful analysis shows that the optimal choice of $k$ is $k_{\mathrm{opt}} = \Theta(d'^{1/m})$ (Theorem~\ref{thm:errorbound_polylog}).
-It follows that there exists a moment matching algorithm such that the error is at most stretched-exponentially decaying as $\exp(-\mathrm{const}\times \sqrt[m]{d})$; conversely, we can compress $d$ original objects into
+It follows that there exists a moment matching algorithm such that the error is at most stretched-exponentially decaying as $\exp(-\mathrm{const}\times \sqrt[m]{d})$; correspondingly, we can compress $d$ original objects into

-weighted objects, such that the error is no larger than $\omega(d)$.
-Despite we showed that compressing to $\operatorname{polylog}(d)$ is possible, it should be noted that when $k=k_{\mathrm{opt}}$, $N_{m,k}$ becomes comparable to $d$, so compression becomes much more computationally expensive.
+weighted objects, such that the error is no larger than $\varepsilon(d)$.
+To better understand the $d'$ lower bounds, we consider e.g., a power-law error $\varepsilon(d) = d^{-\alpha}$.
+Then Eq.~\eqref{eq:dstop_finite_k} becomes $d^{-(1+\alpha)m/(k-m+1)}$, which can always be made smaller than $d$ by choosing large enough $k$.
+Eq.~\eqref{eq:opt_cp_rate} becomes $((1+\alpha)\log d)^m$, which is still of order $\log^m d$.
+Despite we proved that compressing to $\log^m (d)$ is possible, it should be noted that when $k=k_{\mathrm{opt}}$, $N_{m,k}$ becomes comparable to $d$, so compression becomes much more computationally expensive.

+\begin{REV*} \textit{Compression rate lower bound.} In Appendix~\ref{app:optimality}, we prove that there exists a $d$-object distribution that cannot be compressed into less than $\propto \log^m d$ objects without inducing finite error.
+Hence, the compression rate $d\to \log^m d$ is \emph{optimal} up to a constant factor, and achievable by the moment-matching method we established.